drvinceknight/Nashpy/docs/contributing/discussion/readthedocs/index.rst

 This ensures Read the docs does not look for a :code:`requirements.txt` file to install the library.
-Instead it runs :code:`pip install .` which uses :ref:`pyproject.toml` file.
+Instead it runs :code:`pip install .` which uses :ref:`pyproject.toml-file`.
 It also uses the extra requirements specified by :code:`[doc]` in the :code:`pyproject.toml` file.

 A powerful feature offered by Read the docs is that it can build documentation